simboss/geowebcache/documentation/en/user/source/concepts/stores.rst

 By default, the storage location for both of these stores is the temporary storage directory specified by the servlet container (a directory called :file:`geowebcache` will be created there.).
 If this directory is not available, GeoWebCache will attempt to create a new directory in the location specified by the ``TEMP`` environment variable.
 Inside there will be one directory for the disk quota (called :file:`diskquota_page_store` by default), and blobstore directories named after each cached layer (such as :file:`topp_states` for the layer ``topp:states``).

+You can change the default **blobstore** implementation with a new one called **MemoryBlobStore**, which allows in memory tile caching.
+For changing the **blobstore** used, you have to modify the **blobstore** bean associated to the **gwcStorageBroker** bean (inside the file *geowebcache-core-context.xml*) by setting *gwcMemoryBlobStore* instead of *gwcBlobStore* .
+In the same file you can also setup a new configuration for the cache object used by the MemoryBlobStore.
+The parameters you can set are:

+	* *hardMemoryLimit* : which is the cache size in Mb
+	* *policy* : which can be LRU, LFU, EXPIRE_AFTER_WRITE, EXPIRE_AFTER_ACCESS, NULL
+	* *evitionTime* : which is the cache eviction time in seconds
+	* *concurrencyLevel* : which is the cache concurrency level

+These parameters must be defined as properties in the **cacheConfiguration** bean in the same XML file.